KemperW2006/WHSTechNotes/journal.md

 How does coding enhance creativity or collaboration? it makes your mind think and when you think you get more ideas which are most likley creative ideas.

+# January 8, 2025
+Looking Back:
+i loved that i could work on python the whole semester... it was fun to make my own programs Looking Ahead:
+More python

+# January 16, 2025
+AI is taking over most things and computer jobs being one of them... its sad but its true...
+AI like chat gpt can create full python code in under a minute with only a few errors. its cool but also scary what AI will become.